WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod05/0501-Implement IPAM.md

 - **SYD-SVR1**: DC, DNS

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

-1. Configure the IPAM server for GPO deployment.
+1. Configure the IPAM server for Group Policy object (GPO) deployment.

 2. Perform discovery on Contoso.com.